mattrude/pgpkeyserver/doc/web-key-directory.md

 https://mattrude.com/.well-known/openpgpkey/hu/d6tq6t4iirtg3qpyw1nyzsr5nsfcqrht

+## Method 2: Advanced WKD Service
-## Building a Group of Public Key Files
+## Method 3: Building a Group of Public Key Files

 Using the `generate-openpgpkey-hu` script, you can build your WKD from a GnuPG keyring you already have populated with keys.